kanjialive/kanji-data-media/README.md

 Kanji-alive
 ===========

 [_Kanji alive_][1] is a free resource for learning to read and write kanji.
-With few exceptions, this repository includes all of the language data and media files used by the Kanji alive website and web application (http://app.kanjialive.com).
+With few exceptions, this repository includes all of the language data and media files used by the _Kanji alive_ [website][2] and web application ([http://app.kanjialive.com][3]).

 The files will primarily be of interest to instructors and studenst who want to re-use them for teaching and learning purposes.
-Developers should make use of the Kanji alive public web API which will be made available in Summer, 2015.
+Developers should make use of the _Kanji alive_ public web API which will be made available in Summer, 2015.

-[Subscribe][2] to the News page on our website or [follow us on Twitter][3] for the latest updates.
+[Subscribe][4] to the news page on our website or [follow us on Twitter][5] for the latest updates.

 Language Data
 ----